zhengxialin/react-billlist-mobile/README.md

 # React + Vite

 This project is using EChart and Ant-Design：
-> npm install antd-mobile echarts
+> pnpm install antd-mobile echarts

 To run the project, you need to start the mocking server first:
 > pnpm run server